danrusei/danrusei.github.io/content/posts/error_handling.md

 }
 {{< /code >}}

-Result has two variants: Ok and Err.
+Result<T, E> has two variants: Ok and Err.

-* Ok represents the successful result with the associated value of type T.
+* Ok(T) -> represents the successful result with the associated value of type T.
-* Err represents an error with the associated value of type E.
+* Err(E) ->  represents an error with the associated value of type E.
 Result is commonly used for operations that may fail, and it ensures that error handling is explicit in Rust.
-For example, when opening a file, the Result type is used to indicate whether the operation was successful (Ok) or resulted in an error (Err).
+For example, when opening a file, the Result<T, E> type is used to indicate whether the operation was successful (Ok) or resulted in an error (Err).
 The error type (E) can be any type that describes the error, such as a string or a custom error enum.

 #### Option Enum